mrrajeshkannan/mrrajeshkannan/README.md

 ➢   Open to work in #PL/SQL, #DataEngineering, #data analyst, # business intelligence, #SQL,  #DWH,  #large-volume data, #Snowflake,  #Python.

+• Spearheaded end-to-end design and execution of data build and ETL processes, ensuring seamless, reliable data transfer from OLTP systems to OLAP data warehouses for high-performance analytics and reporting.

+• Recognized and awarded by both client and management for optimizing large-scale data operations by significantly reducing data errors and improving time efficiency through effective problem-solving and process enhancements.

+• highly Skilled in writing and optimizing SQL queries for enhanced performance and efficient data retrieval.

+• Skilled in automated data extraction and Report email notification with PLSQL and Python.

-➢   SQL ETL Expert, Transforming Data into Insights with Precision.
+•  SQL ETL Expert, Transforming Data into Insights with Precision.

-➢   Skilled in diagnosing and resolving challenges in large-scale data operations.
+•  Skilled in diagnosing and resolving challenges in large-scale data operations.

-➢  optimizing ETL workflows, and leveraging cloud technologies for efficient data management.
+•  optimizing ETL workflows, and leveraging cloud technologies for efficient data management.

 ## 🏆 Awards & Recognitions